 First Major Restoration

-He told me how difficult it had been for him to retrieve the Cadillac from the undergrowth that had engulfed it.
-A jungle of wild shrubs and bramble bushes held the V-16 a prisoner in their prickly grasp.
+Belet told me how difficult it had been for his apprentice, a then young André Chabloz, to retrieve the Cadillac from the undergrowth that had engulfed it.
+A jungle of wild shrubs and bramble bushes held the V16 a prisoner in their prickly grasp.

-Mr. Belet, who owns a Mitsubishi franchise and body repair shop in Mont-sur-Lausanne, began restoration work almost immediately.
-He entrusted the delicate task to one of his young apprentice mechanics.
-Unfortunately, he was not able to obtain any pictures of the car when it was new [Mr. Barraud was so infuriated about losing the court case - and the car - that he refused to give Belet any information about it].
-So the restoration work had to proceed by sheer guesswork.
-Mr. Belet did not know, for example, that Barraud had damaged severely the front and rear bumpers early in the cars life.
-The latter had been unable to stand up to frequent bashing against various stationary obstacles which must have been almost invisible beyond the car's very long hood and tapering rear section.
-He had had to replace the flimsy original bumpers with stronger, hexagonal-section steel bars much like the French, Batain type consisting of a single rhombic (diamond)-section welded steel bar.
+Jean-Jacques B. owned a Mitsubishi franchise and body repair shop in Mont-sur-Lausanne; he had Chabloz start on restoring the “wreck” almost immediately.
+Unfortunately, neither Belet nor Chabloz had any documents or photos of the V16 when it was new; Philippe was so infuriated about losing the court case, and the car, that he would never have given the new owner any information about it, so the restoration work had to proceed by sheer guesswork.
+Belet did not know, for example, that Barraud had damaged severely the car’s front ensemble; the latter had been unable to stand up to frequent “bashing” against various stationary obstacles (or other vehicles) which must have been almost invisible beyond the car's very long hood.

-During this initial restoration/repair work, the grille was probably dismantled and repaired too.
-On rebuilding it, the "V-16" medallion was repositioned on the LH side of the grille, and much lower down.
+During this initial restoration/repair work, the grille too was dismantled and repaired.
+It was given an entirely new look, similar to Cadillac’s later, popular “egg-crate” grille designs.
+The V16 medallion was repositioned on the left of the grille, and much lower down.

 Non-Original Front Ensemble

 By 1968, there was little left also of the original front clip.
-The original grille had consisted of three horizontal and thirty-one vertical bars; a new "egg-crate" unit was made up from the remaining debris.
-The "V-16" medallion remained in the new position in which it had been placed after the major repairs done to the car in the early sixties.
-The resulting front ensemble lost much of the dignity of the original Hartmann design.
-It began to look more like a traditional Cadillac egg-crate grille.
+The original grille had consisted of three horizontal and thirty-one vertical bars.
+For the next almost 50 years, the V16 medallion remained in the new position in which it had been placed after the major repairs done to the car in the mid-sixties.
+The resulting front ensemble lost much of the finesse of Hartmann’s original design.

 Also missing were the Hartmann nameplates, located originally on the sill plate below each door.
-These had been removed and not replaced when the Cadillac was repainted by Barraud for the second time.
+These may have disappeared when Philippe had the Cadillac repainted the first or second time (brass replacements were fashioned in 2017).

-The first major restoration was completed by the second owner, Mr. Belet, in the spring of 1970.
-Round, red reflectors were added above the rear bumper.
-Also removed were the stanchions above the LH and RH tail lights.
-The one on the left had carried the car's rear license plate while that on the right bore the acronym "CH", which is the country code for Switzerland [from the Latin, Confaederatio Helvetica, the Helvetic (i.e. Swiss) Confederation].
+The first major restoration was completed by the second owner, J.-J. Belet, in the spring of 1970.
+Round, red reflectors were added above the rear bumper to conform to new Swiss safety regulations.
+Also removed were the stanchions above the left and right tail lights; the one on the left had carried the car's rear license plate while that on the right bore the acronym CH, which is the country code/acronym) for Switzerland from the Latin, Confaederatio Helvetica, i.e. the Helvetic (or “Swiss”) Confederation.

-Above: outing of the Veteran Car Club of French-Speaking Switzerland, 7/1970
+Outing of the VCCR (Veteran Car Club of

 Mr. Belet pointed out to me, in 1987, the poor workmanship that had gone into building this otherwise exceptional automobile.
 Only when the body was removed from the frame during restoration did he discover what kind of a “Mickey-Mouse” job Hartmann had done of building it.

-It was on the occasion of such an outing that Jean-Jacques Belet met fellow car-collector, Patrice De Witte, from France.
-Patrice had turned up at the meet in a superb Hispano-Suiza.
+On the occasion one such meeting, Patrice de Witte had turned up at the wheel of a superb Hispano-Suiza (or was it a Delage?).
 Each of the two auto enthusiasts had fallen for the car of the other.
-By the day's end, the pair had agreed to exchange their cars.
-The trade took place in the early summer, 1972 and the Cadillac was driven the 100 or so miles from Lausanne, in Switzerland, to Mâcon, in France, by the young mechanic who had restored it.
+By the day's end, the pair had agreed to exchange their cars; no money changed hands.
+The trade took place in the early summer of 1972; the Cadillac was driven the 100 or so miles from Lausanne, in Switzerland, to Mâcon, in France, by André Chabloz, the young mechanic who had restored it.

 Picking up the Trail